All of our full-time teaching staff at St. John Paul II Regional School hold New Jersey State Certifications in Education.

-Lizabeth Kelly holds a B.A. in communication from Rowan University and N.J. certification in elementary education.
+Lizabeth Kelly holds a B.A. in communication from Rowan University.
 Mrs. Kelly has taught in our Learning Center for the past three years and brings her teaching experience from Camden County Education Services Commission to the classroom.
 She truly enjoys working with students at multiple grade levels and believes learning is a process that should be engaging and fun.
 Mrs. Kelly looks forward to sharing new and exciting ways to teach concepts to her students this year!
 In her spare time, Mrs. Kelly enjoys taking dance classes with dance companies in the Philadelphia area.

 Mr. Bill Miller – Learning Center Instructor